[FUTURE IMPACT LAB]

 Identity becomes partially externalized

-This is one glimpse of how Future Impact Lab turns plausible futures into present-day decisions.
+This is how Future Impact Lab turns plausible futures into present-day decisions.